benjaminellis33/Basketball-Data-Science/README.md

 * Can a possession start with a turnover?
 * Can a shot end as a turnover?
+* Can a team get more than 1 offensive rebound on a possession?
 * Can a possession continue on the ball going out of bounds (not a turnover, pass, dribble, or shot)